 The strikethrough effect is particularly helpful when you are working with data in a spreadsheet, so you might be looking for a way to use that formatting option in Excel 2013.
 Our guide below will show you how to find the strikethrough option both through the ribbon, as well as a shortcut that you can use to quickly draw or remove a line through cell data.

-How to Draw a Line Through Data in Excel 2013
+How to Draw a Line Through Numbers or Text in Excel 2013 (Guide with Pictures)

 The steps in this guide are going to show you how to draw a line, also called “strikethough”, to information contained within a cell in your Excel spreadsheet.
 While this guide will be focused specifically on doing this to one cell, you can choose any number of cells that you would like.